Facing Fragility: Toward Building a Culture of Coliberation

 • Set “going forth” commitments tailored to their personal or organizational contexts, sustaining anti-oppression work beyond the course

-Ideal Participants Include:
+Our Participants Include:

 • Majority-white teams serving racially diverse communities